By Gene and Katie Hamilton

 The repair process has several phases.
 First, you inspect and remove the damaged siding and the area around it.
 Then inspect the plywood sheathing beneath the siding to determine the extent of the damage, and cut out any bad sections, replacing and reinforcing it when necessary.
 To complete the job, measure and cut new siding to cover the damaged area, being careful to patch it in with the existing siding, and then caulk the joints.
 Prime the back and edges of the new siding before installing it and finish the job with a topcoat of paint or stain to match the rest of the siding.

-A carpenter will charge $380 to replace a six-foot section of damaged wood siding, which includes labor and material; but a handy homeowner can do the job for $95 and save 75 percent.
+A carpenter will charge $495 to replace a six-foot section or about 150 square foot of damaged wood siding, which includes labor and material; but a handy homeowner can do the job for $120 and save 76 percent.
 If you decide to do it yourself, you’ll need replacement sheathing, siding, siding nails, wood preservative, caulk, primer and paint or stain, and scraps of wood to use as spacer blocks.
 For tools, you’ll need an electronic studfinder, keyhole saw, hacksaw, pry bar and tape measure.

 Don't want to do the job?
 Click here to get to